mrcavalcanti/mosaicoo/docs/sources/variables/variable-types/chained-variables.md

 ### Variable order

 You can change the orders of variables in the dashboard variable list by clicking the up and down arrows on the right side of each entry.
-Grafana lists variable dropdowns left to right according to this list, with the variable at the top on the far left.
+Mosaicoo lists variable dropdowns left to right according to this list, with the variable at the top on the far left.

 - List variables that do not have dependencies at the top, before their child variables.
 - Each variable should follow the one it is dependent on.